ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-27-cataloging-visualizing-circumstellar-disks-week2.md

 ### October 1, 2019

 Graphically, dark color backgrounds look cooler to me.
 Learning a new programming language really takes some efforts.
 How to get better?
 We are talking about PRACTICE man!

+### October 2, 2019

+At least the sun came out today.
+To be frankly, I could not see the point of putting peanut butter sauce into everything.